Select Page

 What content is there on the Yoto Mini?

-Yoto cards (sold separately) are small credit-card-sized cards which are inserted into the top of the Yoto Mini in order to play a wide range of content including books, music and even meditations.
+Yoto cards (sold separately) are small credit-card-sized cards which are inserted into the top of the Yoto Mini to play a wide range of content including books, music and even meditations.
 We love the small pixelated screen and simple-to-use controls.
 Children can clearly see the card they are listening to thanks to the cute pixel icons which change with each chapter, adjust the volume or even flick between chapters.
 Pull out the card and the story will stop.
 Reinsert it and the story will continue from the precise point that they left off.

-For parents’ peace of mind, the Yoto Mini has no microphone, no camera and most importantly, no ads!
+For parents peace of mind, the Yoto Mini has no microphone, no camera and most importantly, no ads!
 With no voice control features, you also don’t need to worry about security or privacy either, unlike some of the Google Home or Amazon Alexa devices.
 You can relax and be confident, being safe in the knowledge that your child is only accessing age-appropriate content.

-What age is the Yoto Mini for?
+What age is the Yoto Mini suitable for?

 The Yoto Mini is recommended for kids aged 3 -12 years, but in our opinion can easily be used with younger children when supervised.
 Younger children may however spend more time putting the card in and out of the slot, so something to bear in mind if you have a toddler.